cluePrints/java-threading-kata/README.md

 2. You fix tests one by one
 3. Hints are available for each test encoded in base64 so https://www.base64decode.org/ to decode them
 4. Exercise numbers currently only represent the creation order :)
+5. Final methods are not meant for change

 Recommended order:

-000 - Configuring thread names
+* 000 - Configuring thread names
+* 001 - Scheduling thread to run concurrently